Breastfeeding Myths In Africa Exposed And Debunked

 Myth 7: A woman must not breastfeed while she is angry or in a bad mood.

 Some Africans believe that when a woman is upset she must suspend breastfeeding until she is in a better mood, as she will be transferring the bad temper to the child.
-But stress, agitation and anxiety can cause a decrease in the “let-down” reflex, which can cause a decrease in availability of milk, but it does not affect the quality of the milk.
+But stress, agitation and anxiety can cause a decrease in the “let-down” reflex, which can cause a decrease in the availability of milk, but it does not affect the quality of the milk.
 Mothers are therefore advised to get counselling on how to avoid these conditions so that milk availability is not affected.

 Myth 8: Adultery contaminates breast milk and could spell death for the baby

-Some people believe that infidelity and multiple sex partners contaminates breast milk and alters the quality of the milk.
+Some people believe that infidelity and multiple sex partners contaminate breast milk and alter the quality of the milk.
 They say that this could lead to the death of the baby.
 This is not the case.
 The fact is that infidelity and keeping multiple sex partners puts the mother at risk of sexually transmitted diseases.
 This is what she may transfer to the baby, and it may eventually lead to its death.

 With the advent of civilization and the internet, more and more African women are embracing breastfeeding as the best option for nourishing their babies.
 While we know that these myths will not immediately disappear, let’s all do the best we can to share proven facts about breastfeeding with all the new mums we encounter.
 In no time, these myths will only be found in the archives of our history.